AnasMohammad4321/Blogs-ROR/README.md

-# My Awesome Blog
+# My Blog

-Welcome to My Awesome Blog!
+Welcome to My Blog!
 This is a blog application built with Ruby on Rails that allows you to create, manage, and share articles.

 ## Features